 We also buy old unwanted, damaged or unfashionable jewellery.
-If you have a piece of jewellery you no longer wear, you have been gifted that you don’t like, or if you have inherited a piece of jewellery that does not suit your style, you may want to consider selling your unwanted jewellery items to us.
+If you have a diamond ring you want to sell or an old bracelet you no longer wear, you have been gifted that you don’t like, or if you have inherited a piece of jewellery that does not suit your style, you may want to consider selling your unwanted jewellery items to us.

 Selling unwanted jewellery can be a quick way to earn extra cash for a special treat, a holiday or to purchase a special piece of jewellery that is more suited to your taste.
 But, many specialist cash-for-gold companies may not offer you the best price.

 W.E.
-Clark and Son is a high street jeweller with a reputation for offering fair prices when buying jewellery.
+Clark and Son is a high street jeweller with a trusted reputation for offering fair prices when buying jewellery.
+We are one of the best places in the UK to sell an unwanted diamond ring, an old brooch, an unloved necklace, or even a piece of inherited jewellery.
 We have our own experts and our gemmologists have had several years training so are able to identify all gem stones and determine their true value.
 We have the expertise to offer a fair price for any piece of jewellery.

-We know everything there is to know about jewellery so if your jewellery is in good condition you can be sure we will give you a price related to the entire piece of jewellery, not just for its gold, diamonds or gemstones.
+We have extensive knowledge about jewels and precious metals, so if your jewellery is authentic and in good condition, you can be sure we will give you a fair price related to the entire piece of jewellery, not just for its gold, diamonds or gemstones.

 Another reason we may be in a good place to buy from you is in our eye for remodelling jewellery.